-- create market demand for AXS-02 and AXS-05 through our own marketing and sales activities, and any other arrangements to promote these product candidates that we may otherwise establish; - receive regulatory approval for claims that are necessary or desirable for successful marketing; - hire, train, and deploy a sales force to commercialize AXS-02 and AXS-05 in the United States; - manufacture AXS-02 and AXS-05 in sufficient quantities and at acceptable quality and manufacturing cost to meet commercial demand at launch and thereafter; - stablish and maintain agreements with wholesalers, distributors, and group purchasing organizations on commercially reasonable terms; - create partnerships with, or offer licenses to, third parties to promote and sell AXS-02 and AXS-05 in foreign markets where we receive marketing approval; - maintain patent and trade secret protection and regulatory exclusivity for AXS-02 and AXS-05; - launch commercial sales of AXS-02 and AXS-05, whether alone or in collaboration with others; - achieve market acceptance of AXS-02 and AXS-05 by patients, the medical community, and third-party payors;

-- achieve appropriate reimbursement for AXS-02 and AXS-05; - effectively compete with other therapies; and - maintain a continued acceptable safety profile of AXS-02 and AXS-05 following launch.
+create market demand for AXS-02 and AXS-05 through our own marketing and sales activities, and any other arrangements to promote these product candidates that we may otherwise establish; receive regulatory approval for claims that are necessary or desirable for successful marketing; hire, train, and deploy a sales force to commercialize AXS-02 and AXS-05 in the United States; manufacture AXS-02 and AXS-05 in sufficient quantities and at acceptable quality and manufacturing cost to meet commercial demand at launch and thereafter; establish and maintain agreements with wholesalers, distributors, and group purchasing organizations on commercially reasonable terms; create partnerships with, or offer licenses to, third parties to promote and sell AXS-02 and AXS-05 in foreign markets where we receive marketing approval; maintain patent and trade secret protection and regulatory exclusivity for AXS-02 and AXS-05; launch commercial sales of AXS-02 and AXS-05, whether alone or in collaboration with others; $achieve \ market \ acceptance \ of \ AXS-02 \ and \ AXS-05 \ by \ patients, \ the \ medical \ community, \ and \ third-party \ payors;$ l ┙ achieve appropriate reinfoursement for AAS-02 and AAS-03, [effectively compete with other therapies; and [maintain a continued acceptable safety profile of AXS-02 and AXS-05 following launch.

-As we continue to develop our other product candidates, including AXS-06, we expect to face similar risks related to our ability to develop, obtain regulatory approval for, and successfully commercialize such product candidates as we face with AXS-02 and AXS-05.
+As we continue to develop our other product candidates, we expect to face similar risks related to our ability to develop, obtain regulatory approval for, and successfully commercialize such product candidates as we face with AXS-02 and AXS-05.